Timeline of the Nashville school shooting

 America suffered its latest outbreak of deadly gun violence on Monday morning when a shooter broke into The Covenant School in the Green Hills suburb of Nashville, Tennessee, and shot dead six people, including three children aged nine.

+Police identified the suspected shooter by their name at birth: Hale reportedly was a transgender man who used he/him pronouns, though law enforcement officials initially described the suspect as a woman in the aftermath of the shooting.
+Police did not provide another name but on the suspect’s social media accounts they refer to themselves as Aiden.

-The three child victims have since been identified as students Evelyn Dieckhaus, Hallie Scruggs and William Kinney.
+The three child victims were identified as students Evelyn Dieckhaus, Hallie Scruggs and William Kinney.

+Metro Nashville police chief John Drake has since given an update on the investigation into Hale’s possible motives, revealing that a further stache of firearms has been found at the suspect’s family home along with a manifesto and a map outlining other possible targets, including the city mall.

+Chief Drake also said Hale had been under a doctor’s care for an “emotional disorder” and that “resentment” against the institution was being explored as a possible motivating factor.

-The shooting marks the 376th mass shooting at a US school since the notorious Columbine massacre of 1999, according to a Washington Post database, and follows a spate of recent incidents at American schools, including the mass shooting in Uvalde, Texas, last May, a first-grade student shooting his teacher in Virginia and a shooting in Denver, Colorado just last week in which two school administrators were wounded.
+The tragedy marks the 376th mass shooting at a US school since the notorious Columbine massacre of 1999, according to a Washington Post database, and follows a spate of recent incidents at American schools, including the killings in Uvalde, Texas, last May, a first-grade student shooting his teacher in Virginia and an attack in Denver, Colorado just last week in which two school administrators were wounded.

 9.57am